-The Commission will be able to hear and make orders about disputes about flexible working arrangement requests if the parties can’t resolve the dispute at the workplace level.
+The Commission can now hear and make orders about disputes about flexible working arrangement requests if the parties can’t resolve the dispute at the workplace level.
 For example, if an employer:

 - doesn’t respond to a request within 21 days.

 We have the power to start court proceedings for alleged breaches of these provisions.
 You can read our Compliance and Enforcement Policy for information about how we perform our compliance and enforcement role.

 Read more on our updated Flexible working arrangements page.

 These provisions take effect from 6 December 2023, unless an earlier date is set by the Australian Government.
 We will update this information if this happens.

 From 6 December 2023, new rules apply when engaging employees on fixed term contracts.

 - a requirement for employers to give any employees they're engaging on a new fixed term contract a Fixed Term Contract Information Statement (FTCIS)